pablo4613/ICMM/README.md

 # ICMM
-Scripts completed during the fellowship at ICMM-CSIC, where a project was conducted studying the properties of graphene multilayers, focusing on the pentalayer structure.
+Scripts completed during a fellowship at ICMM-CSIC.
+There I studied electronic properties of quantum materials focusing on 2D materials, graphene multilayers and heterostructures.
+The aim was to understand the theoretical description of quantum states in these systems, and propose experiments to uncover the origin of these quantum phases and predict others.
+We ended un focusing on the pentalayer rhombohedral graphene structure.